genropy/genropy_saved/docs/genro/database/structure/mainproject.rst

 	where ``projectname`` is the name you want for your project.

-	You can find more information about the autocreation of this folder in the :ref:`genro_simple_introduction` section.
+	You can find more information on a project (and its creation) in the :ref:`genro_simple_introduction` section.